gudgud96/MR-MT3/README.md

 ## Evaluation

-You can download our pretrained models at: [https://huggingface.co/gudgud1014/MR-MT3/tree/main](https://huggingface.co/gudgud1014/MR-MT3/tree/main) to run inference.
+You can download our pretrained models at: [https://huggingface.co/gudgud1014/MR-MT3/tree/main](https://huggingface.co/gudgud1014/MR-MT3/tree/main)

 Refer to `test.sh`, for a list of test commands corresponding to all of our experiments.